 This is often the first sign or indication that you have osteoporosis.
 If you have osteoporosis, the force of a simple fall to the ground (from the height of a standard chair or less) is often enough to fracture a bone.
 A simple fall to the ground such as this does not usually cause a fracture in someone without osteoporosis.
 A bone fracture after a minor injury like this is known as a fragility fracture.

 The most common fragility fractures occur in the hip, the wrist and the bones that make up the spine (vertebrae).
 A fractured bone in an older person can have serious consequences in some people.
 For example, about half the people who have a hip fracture are unable to live independently afterwards because of permanent mobility problems.
-Read more about hip fracture.
+See the separate leaflet called Hip Fracture.

 Loss of height, persistent back pain and a bent forward (stooping) posture

 These symptoms can occur if you develop one or more fractured vertebrae.
 A vertebra affected by osteoporosis may fracture even without a fall or significant force on it.
 The vertebrae can become squashed following a fracture.
 If severe, a bent forward posture may affect your ability to go about your usual daily activities.
 It can also affect your breathing, as your lungs have less room to expand within your chest.

 Before any symptoms develop

 The ideal situation is that 'thinning' of the bones (osteoporosis) should be prevented in the first place.
-If this is not possible, the next best thing is for diagnosis and treatment of osteoporosis as necessary before any symptoms or fracture occur.
+If this is not possible, the next best thing is for diagnosis and treatment of osteoporosis as necessary before any symptoms or fractures occur.